catamphetamine/read-excel-file/README.md

 })
 ```

+There's also an exported `Integer` type for parsing integer `Number`s.

 ## Browser compatibility

 Node.js `*.xlxs` parser uses `xpath` and `xmldom` universal packages for XML parsing.
 The same packages could be used in a browser too but since [all modern browsers](https://caniuse.com/#search=domparser) (including IE 11) already have native `DOMParser` built-in this native implementation is used (which means smaller footprint and better performance).